zammad/zammad-admin-documentation/system/integrations/i-doit.rst

       :alt: i-doit administration interface with API configuration
       :align: center
       :width: 80%

-Endpoint*
-   The root URL of your i-doit installation.

 Client ID
    A unique name to identify Zammad within i-doit.